je-an/jean-flight-indicator/README.md

     /* number within range from 40° to -40° */,
     /* number within range from 30° to -30° */
 );
+verticalSpeed.update(/* number within range from 4000ft to -4000ft */)
 stick.update(
     /* number within range from 1 to -1 */,
     /* number within range from 1 to -1 */